 - Enter 6 credits

 *For A Levels, please follow the directions above except select “Other” for school name and type in “A Level.”

 - Enter the courses you plan to take.
-You can take different courses later without notifying us (except for English courses used to satisfy the English requirement—if you change your mind about which English course you will take, you must email us to tell us the new course name, number, and institution).
+Except for English, you can take different courses later without notifying us.
+If you change your mind about which English course you will take, you must email us to tell us the new course name, number, and institution.

 - If these courses are at a new institution (an institution you have not started attending yet, so you cannot submit a transcript), please email us so we can change the transcript status for this institution to “Not Yet Required.”